John Mowbray of Barnbougle: Career

 John Mowbray's lands included Barnbougle Castle close to Cramond Island near Edinburgh.
 The surname is also written as "Moubray".
-A French source calls him the Baron de Barnestrudgal.
+French sources calls him the Sieur Bouquel and the Baron de Barnestrudgal.

 Mowbray claimed a right to capture Portuguese ships according to old "Letters of Marque" granted to the Barton family and Andrew Barton.
 The rights were suppressed by the Parliament of Scotland in 1563.
+He was with Mary, Queen of Scots in France in 1556.

 He was one of the jurors who acquitted the Earl of Bothwell of the murder of Lord Darnley.
+In March 1567, Mary entrusted her son, the future James VI and I, to the keeping of the Earl of Mar at Stirling Castle.
+Barnbougle was one of the witnesses to her written directions received at the gate of the castle on 20 March.

 After the "lang siege" of Edinburgh Castle, at the end of the Marian Civil War in August 1573, Mowbray presented a paper to Regent Morton with offers to save the life of his brother-in-law, William Kirkcaldy of Grange, including £20,000 worth of the jewels of Mary, Queen of Scots, remaining in her supporter's hands.

+Captive queen

 Mowbray travelled to London and Paris and corresponded with Francis Walsingham.
+Mary sent the French ambassador in London, Guillaume de l'Aubespine de Châteauneuf, a newly devised cipher alphabet after receiving his message delivered by Mowbray.
 Two of his daughters worked for Mary, Queen of Scots in England.

-According to Adam Blackwood's Le Mort de Royne d'Escosse, Mowbray went to London after the execution of Mary, Queen of Scots, to secure the release of her servants, including his daughters.
+According to a letter of the French diplomat Courcelles, and Adam Blackwood's Le Mort de Royne d'Escosse, Mowbray went to London in October 1586 to plead with Elizabeth I for Mary's life and the release of Claude Nau and Curle.
+Courcelles said that James VI decided not to give Mowbray letters for Elizabeth pleading for Mary as it was not yet clear that Mary was condemned.

+After Mary's execution on 8 February 1587, he tried to secure the release of her servants, including his daughters, before Mary's funeral.